Office of Audit, Compliance and Ethics

 - Your immediate supervisor.

 - Your immediate supervisor’s supervisor (if the compliance issue relates to your immediate supervisor).

-- An appropriate manager within the operating structure of the UConn Health Center.
+- An appropriate manager within the operating structure of UConn Health.

 - Associate/assistant dean or dean of the appropriate school.